TremoloSecurity/openunison-qs-kubernetes-activedirectory/README.md

 # OpenUnison Kubernetes Quickstart with Active Directory

-This qucikstart will provide an identity provider and optionally provide self service user provisioning for RBAC roles.
+This quickstart will provide an identity provider and optionally provide self service user provisioning for RBAC roles.
 This quickstart provides:

 1. Authentication using LDAP and Active Directory via a "portal"
 2. SSO integration with Kubernetes via the OpenID Connect identity provider integrated into OpenUnison